 The concept is so profoundly ill-conceived that I’d venture to say the “Stablecoin” is the closest thing the crypto world has for an answer to the Hitchiker’s Guide to the Galaxy’s Ravenous Bugblatter Beast from Traal, a creature known not only for being extremely vicious and hungry, but also for being denser than a neutron star.
+Which, for those of us not versed in stellar physics, is very dense indeed.
 In that series of books, the Traalbeast is regarded as the single dumbest creature in the entire universe, a failure of evolution so complete and irredeemable that it “believes if you can’t see it, it can’t see you.”

 It’s thus with this pernicious idea of the stable coin: a free-floating digital commodity devoid of intrinsic value that doesn’t assume the market prices it, but rather that it prices for the market, and which only works by devouring new investment money at every available opportunity.
 This is far from the first time such a scheme has been attempted; the BitsharesX cryptocurrency, abandoned two years ago by its founder (Eos’ Dan Larimer) to work on other, more lucrative projects, claimed to possess a working asset peg that operates through a similar mechanism to that Basecoin proposes.

 Bitshares’ stablecoin, “BitUSD,” has not been wildly successful; it manages to hold its peg but only on extremely thin trading which could quite easily be maintained through market manipulation.

 Note, in 2014 Bitshares’ “BitUSD” dollar peg fell flat on its face less than 100 hours from launch, with the result that the core developers were forced to shut the thing off.
 I liveblogged it at the time so you can see for yourself how it all went down.